creshpay/action-ghcr-batch-delete-versions/README.md

 Arguments :

-* org: organization that owns the package
+- org: organization that owns the package
-* packageName: name of the package
+- packageName: name of the package
+- packageType: type of the package (npm or container)
-* selector: select rules separated with '#'
+- selector: select rules separated with '#'
-* excluder: select rules separated with '#'
+- excluder: select rules separated with '#'
-* token: Github Token
+- token: Github Token
-* dryRun: dry run option (default is 1)
+- dryRun: dry run option (default is 1)

 ## License